Bott-Chern cohomology of solvmanifolds: Abstract

 \section{Abstract}

 We study conditions under which sub-complexes of a double complex of vector spaces allow to compute the Bott-Chern cohomology.
-We are especially aimed at studying the Bott-Chern cohomology of a special class of solvmanifolds.
+We are especially aimed at studying the Bott-Chern cohomology of special classes of solvmanifolds, namely, complex parallelizable solvmanifolds and solvmanifolds of splitting type.
+More precisely, we can construct explicit finite-dimensional double complexes that allow to compute the Bott-Chern cohomology of compact quotients of complex Lie groups, respectively, of some Lie groups of the type $\C^n\ltimes_\varphi N$ where $N$ is nilpotent.
+As an application, we compute the Bott-Chern cohomology of the complex parallelizable Nakamura manifold and of the completely-solvable Nakamura manifold.
+In particular, the latter shows that the property of satisfying the $\del\delbar$-Lemma is not strongly-closed under deformations of the complex structure.